 Catherine Kay - Catherine has worked in QA and production operations management roles and is eligible to act as a QP.
 She was instrumental in the start-up of a new oral solid dose manufacturing and packaging facility in the UK.

 Kate Krachai – Kate has over 20 years’ experience in the pharmaceutical industry across key positions in quality management and as a pharma lead auditor.
 Kate has extensive experience in pharmaceutical development, manufacture and supply of marketed and investigational medicinal products (IMPs) and the associated pharma quality system.

 All above tutors eligible to act as a QP.

 Multi-delegate discounts available.
-Discounts also offered to NSF staff, regulators and charities.
+Discounts also offered to NSF staff and charities.

 Learn how to perform your best audit and become a Certified GMP Pharmaceutical Quality Systems Lead Auditor.

 This course summarizes current regulatory expectations for cleaning and cleaning validation and how these can be met.